ghoulmann/manifesto-anthology/source/preface.rst

 * Henderson, Scott 2007 The Dark Visitor: Inside the World of Chinese Hackers.
 Lulu.com

-* Himanen,Pekka 2001 The Hacker Ethic and the Spirit of the Information Age.
+* Himanen,Pekka 2001 *The Hacker Ethic and the Spirit of the Information Age*.
 New York: Random House.

-* Jordan, Tim 2008 Hacking: Digital Media and Technological Determinism.
+* Jordan, Tim 2008 *Hacking: Digital Media and Technological Determinism*.
 Cambridge: Polity Press.

 * Jordan, Tim and Paul Taylor 2004 Hacktivism and Cyberwars: Rebels with a Cause?
 London: Routledge.

-* Juris, Jeff 2008 Networking Futures.
+* Juris, Jeff 2008 *Networking Futures*.
 Durham: Duke University Press.

 * Kelty, Chris M. 2008 Two Bits: The Cultural Significance of Free Software.
 Durham: Duke University Press.